The Wizard on the Edge of Forever

 Harry nodded in understanding and said "Thank you for your candor Mr. Stendec.
 Please insert the Program"

-The Program, as it was generically called, was a specialized set of instructions that modified the navigational instruction and warp drive settings for starship so it could safely go into a time warp using a star's gravitational field.
+The Program, as it was generically called, was a specialized set of instructions that modified the navigational instruction and warp drive settings for a starship so it could safely go into a time warp using a star's gravitational field.
 Based on computations that had first been developed by then-Commander Spock of the USS Enterprise, they were highly complex calculations and had hundreds of variables that could affect the time and location of the ship's exit from the time warp field.
 Some of those variables could cause the ship to fly into the star, resulting in its destruction, if they were not precisely correct.
-Copies of the Program were carried in every ship's database, but accessing them required multiple forms of security identification and should a ship's database be captured, using the Program without destroying your ship required an expert navigator to follow the highly accurate and complex course that was generated as well as someone that could handle the high level spatial and theoretical mathematics used to factor in the variables in the equations.
+Copies of the Program were carried in every ship's database, but accessing them required multiple forms of security identification and, should a ship's database be captured, using the Program without destroying your ship required an expert navigator to follow the highly accurate and complex course that was generated as well as someone that could handle the high level spatial and theoretical mathematics used to factor in the variables in the equations.

-"Thank You Mr. Shackleford.
+"Thank you, Mr. Shackleford.
 Chief Yeary, as soon as we receive clearance, take us out and bring us to the start point for our run, one quarter impulse."

 "Aye aye, Sir."

-"Thank you Mr. Indainda, Send our Compliments as well, and append 'Good fortune and clear skies for your mapping in the Beta quadrant, Excelsior.'" said Harry.
+"Thank you, Mr. Indainda, Send our compliments as well, and append 'Good fortune and clear skies for your mapping in the Beta quadrant, Excelsior,'" said Harry.
 Turning his attention to the Navigation/Helm Stations, in a clear voice, Harry ordered, "Chief, take us out."

 Looking at the viewscreen, the bridge crew could see the Excelsior sitting out about 500K from their position.